 When do we collect personal data, and why?

 Qwant does not require any registration to use its search engine.
-However, you may want to register an account to sign-in and enjoy advances functionalities such as the possibility to save search results in favorites, or create Boards.
+However, you may want to register an account to sign-in and enjoy advanced functionalities such as the possibility to save search results in favorites, or create Boards.

 In such cases, we collect some personal data such as your name, firstname and email address when you register to our services, or when you use forms available on our website.
 You can modify, correct, and update information that you submit on the website.